JD-P/minihf/README.md

 the best one and iteratively assemble a document.
 While this approach does make the model stronger, it involves a heavy cognitive burden from the user and an even heavier UX challenge for the developer.
 How should all these trees be represented?
-We believe the UX challenge is hard because it's unnatural for people to be managing the branches at all.
+We believe the UX challenge is hard because managing the branches is unnatural to people's intuition.

-Instead of manual branch management MiniHF does a tree search in inference using the same reward model that ranks the data during finetuning.
+In addition to manual branch management MiniHF does a tree search in inference using the same reward model that ranks the data during finetuning.
 If you already have a reward model that tells you the goodness of a response you can reuse it for inference too.
 This provides a faster feedback loop than only being able to tune